konsumer/cross-cf/example/README.md

 npm run migrate:toremote  # copy local database into remote
 ```

-This has been adapted from [graphql-pokemon](https://github.com/lucasbento/graphql-pokemon).
-I could have just run directly off the JSON file, but I wanted to make an example of using KV, so I insert all records into KV:
+This has been adapted & improved, originally from [graphql-pokemon](https://github.com/lucasbento/graphql-pokemon).
+I could have just run directly off the JSON file, but I wanted to make a demo of using KV, so I insert all records into KV:

 ```
 npm run mock
-npm run migrate:toremot
+npm run migrate:toremote
 ```